ambropo/MP_HighFrequencyUK/README.md

 # MP_HighFrequencyUK
- Replication codes for Cesa-Bianchi, Thwaites, Vicondoa (2020, EER)
+ Replication codes for the UK VAR identified with high frequency moneatry policy surprises in Cesa-Bianchi, Thwaites, Vicondoa (2020, EER)